 The tags are the red text.
 They cannot be translated, only inserted in appropriate positions in the translation.

-Inserting Tags: To insert a tag in an XLIFF Editor target segment, click on the Tags menu item, and select one of the Insert options (see them in image below underlined red):
+Inserting Tags: To insert a tag in an XLIFF Editor target segment, click on the Tags menu item and select one of the Insert options (see them in the image below underlined red):

 Insert All Tags: This copies all the tags in the source directly into the target.
 If you do this, then you can try to fit the text translations into the appropriate positions in the tags

-Insert Tag by Id…: Clicking this brings up a pop-up where you can put in the tag ID you want to insert, which is the tag number, so you can place your cursor at the desired position in target, and then insert the required tag
+Insert Tag by Id…: Clicking this brings up a pop-up where you can put in the tag ID you want to insert, which is the tag number, so you can place your cursor at the desired position in the target and then insert the required tag

-Insert Tag: Clicking this brings up a set of numbers 1 to 10 which can be clicked on to insert the corresponding tag number.
-Clicking 1 inserts tag 1, 2 inserts tag 2 and so on.
+Insert Tag: Clicking this brings up a set of numbers 1 to 10, which can be clicked on to insert the corresponding tag number.
+Clicking 1 inserts tag 1, clicking 2 inserts tag 2, and so on.

-Note that to insert tag pairs which surround text, select the text (not click inside – select the whole text that the tag should surround), then using one of the insert options, insert the required tag number, it will insert around the text since the whole text is selected.
+Note that to insert tag pairs that surround text, select the text (not click inside—select the whole text that the tag should surround), then using one of the insert options, insert the required tag number.
+It will be inserted around the text since the whole text is selected.

-One other way to handle tags is to copy the whole source to the target.
-You can use the Copy Source option in the Translation menu, Alt+ Insert, or the copy source to target icon (circled red in image below).
-If you copy the source to the target, then you can overwrite the source text with the translation, leaving the tags in their places.
+Another way to handle tags is to copy the whole source to the target.
+You can use the Copy Source option in the Translation menu, Alt+ Insert, or the copy source to target icon (circled red in the image below).
+If you copy the source to the target, you can overwrite the source text with the translation, leaving the tags in their places.

 Deleting Tags